singleron-RD/CeleScope_ATAC/doc/user_guide.md

 fastq_prefix2_1.fq.gz	fastq_prefix2_2.fq.gz	fastq_prefix2_3.fq.gz
 ```

 `--refernece` Required.
-The path of the genome reference directory after downloading from ucsc.
+The path of the genome reference directory.

-`--organism` Required. hg38 or mm10.
+`--species` Required.
+GRCh38 or GRCm38.

+`--giggleannotation` Required.
+Path of the giggle annotation file required for regulator identification.

+`--signature` Required.
+Path of Cell signature file used to annotate cell types.

 `--thread` Threads to use.
 The recommended setting is 8, and the maximum should not exceed 20.